ColeLab/ColeAnticevicNetPartition/README.md

 ![Alt text](images/Figure1.jpg?raw=true "Illustration of ColeAnticevicNetPartition_v1")
 *Top Left*: Illustration of the network partition with the Glasser parcels.
 The colors correspond to the colors labeled in the network matrix (to the right).
 *Top Right*: Axial slices illustrating the subcortical extension of the cortical network partition.
 Each voxel was assigned to the network that it had the highest mean resting-state functional connectivity with.
-See [citation] for more information.
+See Ji et al. (In Press) for more information.
 *Bottom Left*: Network matrix with Pearson correlation-based resting-state functional connectivity, sorted based on community affiliation according to the network partition.
 An fMRI dataset of 337 subjects from the WashU-Minn Human Connectome Project (HCP) was used (https://www.humanconnectome.org/), with 4 runs for each subject.
-See [citation] for more information.
+See Ji et al. (In Press) for more information.
 *Bottom Right*: Same as bottom left, but now also including subcortical parcels.